moskalyk/wiflo/README.md

 question : What might a neuroeconomy look like, with 'auras' as public views?

-pitch : contruct local environments (e.g. shared space or communal living) to capture, outputted in 'masked forms' an online view into a mmorpg-like engagement with the use of brain computer interfaces.
+pitch : contsruct local environments (e.g. shared space or communal living) to capture, outputted in 'masked forms' an online view into a mmorpg-like engagement with the use of brain computer interfaces.

 data structures of agents have a hierachy of observation resolution (1-5 increase in resolution) dictating that persons contribution reward to a network.
 - 1. auras / energy / neurofeedback as wave lengths